iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Examples include: cultivating up to 50 kilograms of marijuana (Iowa Code § 902.9 (2019).)

-In Iowa, some felonious crimes attract special fines, backed by the state's criminal statutes.
-An example is seen in the case of an individual convicted of selling between 100 to 1000 kilograms of marijuana.
-In this case, the court can require the convict to pay a fine of up to 100,000 USD plus a prison sentence.
+In Iowa, some felonious crimes attract special fines backed by the state's criminal statutes.
+An example is an individual convicted of selling between 100 and 1000 kilograms of marijuana.
+In this case, the court may require the convict to pay a fine of up to 100,000 USD plus a prison sentence.
 (Iowa Code § 124.401, (2019).)

 The criminal laws in Iowa detail a statute of limitations.
-A statute of limitations is a period range for which a state is supposed to begin prosecution for a felony.
-Once the time limit is reached, a prosecutor will no longer be able to press criminal charges.
+A statute of limitations is a period within which a state should begin prosecuting a felony.
+Once the time limit is reached, a prosecutor can no longer press criminal charges.

 The statutes of limitations for each crime differ.

 In Iowa, the statute of limitations for most felonies is three years.
-Very severe crimes have longer statutes of limitations, and a murder crime does not have a statute of limitations.
+Very severe crimes have longer statutes of limitations, and murder does not have a statute of limitations.

-A felony charge can be dismissed if defendants employ good lawyers.
+A felony charge may be dismissed if the defendants have suitable legal representation.

-The latter can put up compelling arguments to defend them in court.
-It is always advisable for individuals to seek the help of certified attorneys.
+The latter may put up compelling arguments to defend themselves in court.
+Petitioners are typically advised to seek the counsel of certified attorneys.

 In Iowa, defendants who plead guilty to felony charges may be granted deferred adjudication as opposed to being convicted.